mikeyobrien/mycoder/README.md

 npm install -g mycoder

 # Start MyCoder with a prompt
-mycoder "your prompt here"
+mycoder "fix all build errors and ensure the tests pass"

 # Start in interactive mode
-mycoder --interactive
+mycoder -i

 # Read prompt from a file
 mycoder --promptFile=your-prompt.txt